drager/carrying/README.md

 # Carrying
 [![Build Status](https://travis-ci.org/drager/carrying.svg?branch=master)](https://travis-ci.org/drager/carrying)

-Functions that carries you towards happier and better code.
+A functional JavaScript library that carries you towards happier and better code.

 ## Why?
 Because JavaScript (as is at the moment) lacks some great functions built into the language.